-The promise of the class of GLP-1 RAs for weight loss and to prevent or reverse obesity-related complications, coupled with the large eligible population for treatment and the current high cost of the drugs, has led to the need for an assessment of their value to patients and to a healthcare system with limited resources.
-Although ICER reviewed treatments for obesity in 2022,13 additional data have since been published for some AOMs that may affect their clinical and economic value.
-Thus, this ICER report will focus on the comparative effectiveness and value of semaglutide (oral and injectable) and tirzepatide for the treatment of obesity.
+The promise of semaglutide and tirzepatide for weight loss and to prevent or reverse obesityrelated complications, coupled with the large eligible population for treatment and the current high cost of the drugs, has led to the need for an assessment of their value to patients and to a healthcare system with limited resources.
+Although ICER reviewed treatments for obesity in 2022, additional data have since been published for some obesity medications that may affect their clinical and economic value.
+This ICER report will focus on the comparative effectiveness and value of semaglutide (oral and injectable) and tirzepatide for the treatment of obesity.